 Request a mandatory reconsideration

 If you’re still not happy with the decision, contact the DWP to request a mandatory reconsideration.
-They must explain why they think the decision is wrong and include any evidence to support this.
+It must explain why it thinks the decision is wrong and include any evidence to support this.

 Be aware that this reconsideration must be requested within one month of receiving the original decision, unless there are exceptional circumstances, for example, if you’re in hospital.